Domo (NASDAQ:DOMO) Updates FY 2023 Earnings Guidance

 Domo (NASDAQ:DOMO – Get Rating) last issued its quarterly earnings data on Thursday, August 25th.
-The company reported ($0.86) EPS for the quarter, topping the consensus estimate of ($1.07) by $0.21.
-The company had revenue of $75.50 million during the quarter, compared to analyst estimates of $76.40 million.
-During the same quarter in the prior year, the company posted ($0.70) earnings per share.
-The business’s revenue was up 20.2% compared to the same quarter last year.
-As a group, sell-side analysts predict that Domo will post -3.42 earnings per share for the current year.
+The company reported ($0.86) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.07) by $0.21.
+The firm had revenue of $75.50 million for the quarter, compared to analysts’ expectations of $76.40 million.
+During the same period last year, the company earned ($0.70) earnings per share.
+The firm’s revenue was up 20.2% on a year-over-year basis.
+As a group, equities analysts forecast that Domo will post -3.42 earnings per share for the current fiscal year.

 Analyst Ratings Changes

-Several institutional investors have recently made changes to their positions in DOMO.
-Lazard Asset Management LLC raised its stake in shares of Domo by 90.1% during the first quarter.
-Lazard Asset Management LLC now owns 1,561 shares of the company’s stock worth $78,000 after buying an additional 740 shares during the last quarter.
-Advisor Group Holdings Inc. grew its holdings in Domo by 29.9% during the first quarter.
-Advisor Group Holdings Inc. now owns 3,625 shares of the company’s stock valued at $203,000 after purchasing an additional 835 shares during the period.
-Penserra Capital Management LLC grew its holdings in Domo by 50.0% during the first quarter.
-Penserra Capital Management LLC now owns 2,526 shares of the company’s stock valued at $127,000 after purchasing an additional 842 shares during the period.
-Cubist Systematic Strategies LLC grew its holdings in Domo by 1.7% during the second quarter.
-Cubist Systematic Strategies LLC now owns 59,159 shares of the company’s stock valued at $1,645,000 after purchasing an additional 976 shares during the period.
-Finally, Mackenzie Financial Corp grew its holdings in Domo by 24.7% during the first quarter.
-Mackenzie Financial Corp now owns 6,933 shares of the company’s stock valued at $351,000 after purchasing an additional 1,372 shares during the period.
-71.55% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in DOMO.
+Washington Harbour Partners LP boosted its stake in Domo by 670.4% in the first quarter.
+Washington Harbour Partners LP now owns 578,583 shares of the company’s stock valued at $29,259,000 after acquiring an additional 503,483 shares during the period.
+Invesco Ltd. grew its holdings in shares of Domo by 2,362.1% during the 1st quarter.
+Invesco Ltd. now owns 295,797 shares of the company’s stock valued at $14,958,000 after acquiring an additional 283,783 shares in the last quarter.
+First Trust Advisors LP grew its holdings in shares of Domo by 24.2% during the 1st quarter.
+First Trust Advisors LP now owns 1,419,328 shares of the company’s stock valued at $71,775,000 after acquiring an additional 276,217 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in Domo by 47.5% in the second quarter.
+Goldman Sachs Group Inc. now owns 528,185 shares of the company’s stock worth $14,684,000 after purchasing an additional 169,999 shares in the last quarter.
+Finally, Millennium Management LLC boosted its holdings in Domo by 154.0% in the second quarter.
+Millennium Management LLC now owns 190,525 shares of the company’s stock worth $5,297,000 after purchasing an additional 115,529 shares in the last quarter.
+Institutional investors and hedge funds own 71.55% of the company’s stock.

 About Domo